pmgbergen/porepy/tutorials/Readme.md

 The tutorials' goal is to show how simulations of various different physical problems can be done using PorePy.
 In addition to this, the user will learn about how to export files for visualization externally.

-Note that the lower three tutorials cover some very specific use of PorePy.
+Note that the last four tutorials cover some very specific use of PorePy.
-In other words, they are not needed for most users' everyday PorePy use.
+In other words, they are not needed for most users' everyday use of PorePy, and might therefore be skipped.
 # Overview
 The PorePy tutorials are designed as stand-alone documentation of different components and capabilities.
 Below we provide a general suggestion of in which order to read the tutorials.